 Paúl enjoys his role as a coffee producer and recognizes that others play different roles in moving his coffee forward through the supply chain.
 When he delivers coffee to the mill, he is proud of the quality and sustainability of his product.
-For the 2018-19 harvest, Paúl submitted his harvest from the 4-hectare plot at 1650 meters to the microlot program at Palmichal.
-The microlot program is designed for farmers with a promising terroir, quality varieties, and a passion for producing specialty coffee.
-The program has high standards for delivering only rip cherries to the mill.
+The microlot program at Palmichal is designed for farmers with a promising terroir, quality varieties, and a passion for producing specialty coffee.
+The program has high standards for delivering only ripe cherries to the mill.
 Paúl employs women as pickers because he believes they have better scrutiny in harvesting.
 The Ureña’s coffee is Honey processed and Paúl has been an excellent participant in the program.

 The Palmichal mill is a great example of larger mills becoming part of the solution for economic sustainability for smallholders.
 It takes a great investment to establish and run a micromill, and it is not feasible for all producers.
 The Palmichal mill handles large volumes of commercial coffee and chose to install a micromill within the larger conventional mill four years ago.
 It has a separate hopper, a Penagos demucilager, and a conveyor belt taking coffee to raised drying beds in order to not remove any more mucilage, which would be the case transporting beans using water.
 With this infrastructure and a team of agronomists to work with producers to analyze and improve quality, the Palmichal mill has opened the doors to the specialty market for dozens of producers.

 In the Honey process, this lot of Catuai coffee cherries passes through the demucilager, where it was pulped and slightly washed but keeps most of its mucilage intact.
 The remaining sweet mucilage stays in contact with the bean during the drying process.
 It was dried on raised beds to a humidity level of about 16% then finished in the guardiola rotating mechanical dryer for 24-48 at a constant temperature no higher than 40 degrees C. The drying process takes a total of 7-10 days.